English meaning of the festival

 Lord Shiva is in charge of the destruction of Tamasic qualities.
-Since night is the image of Tamasic qualities we celebrate Shivarathri at night.
+Since the night is the image of Tamasic qualities, we celebrate Shivarathri at night.
 In order to bring under control and tranquillise these Tamasic qualities we engage in fasting and prayer beforehand.
 Since we cannot achieve this on our own, we appease the Superintendent or Swami of these Tamasic qualities-Shiva.
 Hence Shivarathri is celebrated on the 14th night of Palguna in Krishna Paksha.

 How to observe/practice

-After the morning bath worship Surya, Shiva-Parvati and Luxmi Narayan and observe a fast during the day.
-At night, the devotees congregate at Temples to worship Lord Shiva during each of the four successive three hour periods.
+After the morning bath, worship Surya, Shiva-Parvati and Luxmi Narayan and observe a fast during the day.
+At night, the devotees assemble at Temples to worship Lord Shiva during each of the four successive three hour periods.
 Each session must include singing of bhajans, kirtans, offering of Bilwa leaves, which has a stalk with three leaves and scriptural readings.
 At the end of each session there must aarti and concluding prayers.